Vojislav Jakić: Biography

-Vojislav Jakić was born in 1932 in Golem Radobil, North Macedonia which was then part of the Vardar Banovina in the Kingdom of Yugoslavia, where his father worked as a priest, in a severe, religiously devout Serbian Orthodox family.
+Vojislav Jakić was born in 1932 in Golem Radobil (now in North Macedonia) which was then part of the Vardar Banovina in the Kingdom of Yugoslavia, where his father worked as a priest, in a severe, religiously devout Serbian Orthodox family.
 He soon moved to Despotovac in central Serbia, where he would spend most of his life.
 His childhood was filled with poverty and sadness for the loss of his closest.
 He moved to Belgrade in 1952 to take drawing and sculpture classes, but feeling disappointed and marginalized, five years later he returned to Despotovac to his mother's home.
-He married briefly in 1962, but the marriage dissolved and he returned to live with his mother.

 Jakić lived in severe poverty during his early career, executing portraits of the dead for local grieving families for meager commissions, working from passport photos.
-Jakic is known for his later phase of paintings — the abstract works that he began to execute after the dissolution of his marriage around 1969 or 1970.
-These works are more disturbing and unusual than those which survived from the first phase of his career.
-"He drew assiduously on large formats from 1970 onwards.
+Jakić is known for his later paintings—"He drew assiduously on large formats from 1970 onwards.
 His compositions with ballpoint pens, gouache, and both normal and wax crayons teem with insects, embryonic figures, and human beings."

 He died in March 2003 in Despotovac.